bridgetownrb/bridgetown/bridgetown-website/src/_docs/plugins/inspectors.md

 ## Works with XML Too

 If you need to work with XML files such as feeds or sitemaps, you can do this as well with the `inspect_xml` method.
-It works just like `inspect_html`, except that it can optionally take an extension argument (the default is `xml`).
+It works exactly like `inspect_html`, except that it can optionally take an extension argument (the default is `xml`).

 ```ruby
 inspect_xml do |document, resource|